MeronP/Sketch-2/README.md

 Resources and Plugins for Sketch by Bohemian Coding.

-* Files you want to use as templates (accessible from File > New from Template) should be moved to ~/Library/Application Support/sketch/Templates/
+* Templates should be moved to `~/Library/Application Support/sketch/Templates/` , and will then be accessible from `File > New from Template`

-* Plugins should be moved to ~/Library/Application Support/sketch/Plugins
+* Plugins should be moved to `~/Library/Application Support/sketch/Plugins/` , and will then be accessible from the `Plugins` menu

 ##License